shehand/TakTikTuk/README.md

 # TakTikTuk
-A simple game in Java
+A simple java application to play Tak-Tik-Tuk